KusionStack/kusion/docs/design/environment/enviroment_management.md

 Environment is a logical concept representing a target that a stack will be deployed to, which contains a set of configurations, kubeconfig and provider authentication information that can be reused by multiple stacks.
 We recommend environments grouped by SDLC phases or cloud vendors.
 For example, it could be named as dev, staging, and prod or cloud vendors such as AWS, Azure, and Aliyun.

 At the product level, Kusion does not support multiple clouds or multiple regions in an environment.
 Although users can define an artful module which builds a schema into multiple resources in multiple clouds or regions.
 Kusion cannot forbid such modules, but doesn't recommend it and will not provide supportive technical means of multiple clouds or region in an environment.
 If a platform team needs to manage multiple clouds or regions, just create multiple environments.

-Environment config are kept by yaml file when stored locally, and only includes a set of module inputs for now.
-But it may include other data, such as backend, which is not appropriate to set in the configuration file.
-There are two reasons: 1. backend info is a global config rather than environment config; 2. backend info includes sensitive data, such as database password.
+For clarity, the environment data is seperated into two types: configuration and secret, where the former is non-sensitive data, and the latter is sensitive data.
+Environment configuration is kept by yaml file when stored locally, and only includes a set of module inputs for now.
+Environment secret is kept by environment variables.

-The kubeconfig and provider authentication information are kept by environment variables, cause the existence of sensitive data.
 For example, using AWS must set correct environment variables of `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`.
+The backend config is also held by environment variables, cause the possible sensitive data, such as database password.

+For the set of data items that serves the same target, if one or more than one of them is sensitive data, then the whole set of data items should be kept by environment variables.
+Ding so is to provide a continuous, smooth experience.

 According to [Building the collaboration paradigm between App Developers and Platform Developers with Kusion.md](https://github.com/KusionStack/kusion/blob/main/docs/design/collaboration/Building%20the%20collaboration%20paradigm%20between%20App%20Developers%20and%20Platform%20Developers%20with%20Kusion.md), *a stack must be linked with one environment*.
 The stack name must be the same as the environment name it will deploy to.